 - Little Motivation or Hope

-- A Lack of Interest Doing Things They Once Loved
+- A Lack of Interest in Doing Things They Once Loved

 - General Apathy